 One of the last 1980s blockbuster musicals, Miss Saigon, has earned its many awards and accolades by marrying a tragic love story with a contemporary, complex war story.
-Loosely based on Puccini's Madame Butterfly, but set during the Vietnam War, the show became a smash international hit, so it wasn’t that surprising when producer Cameron Mackintosh in 2017 brought a new, gritty Miss Saigon revival to Broadway soon after its 25th anniversary.
+Loosely based on Puccini's Madame Butterfly, but set during the Vietnam War, the show became a smash international hit, so it wasn’t that surprising when, in 2017, producer Cameron Mackintosh brought a gritty Miss Saigon revival to Broadway soon after its 25th anniversary.

 The perfect role

-In the show, army sergeant Chris meets and falls in love with orphan bar girl Kim shortly before the U.S evacuation, and they’re separated.
-The show jumps through time as Kim has a son and struggles to stay alive, while attempting to find away back to Chris.
-Festa found a deep theatrical connection to Miss Saigon and to the morally torn Chris since he first saw a touring production of the original in his mid-teens.
+In the show, army sergeant Chris meets and falls in love with orphan bar girl Kim shortly before the U.S. evacuation, and then they’re separated.
+The show jumps through time as Kim has a son and struggles to stay alive, while attempting to find her way back to Chris.

-“We lost my father three days ago, so he didn’t see me do this role, but I know he would be super proud of his son playing the American GI all over America.”
+“We lost my father ... so he didn’t see me do this role, but I know he would be super proud of his son playing the American GI all over America.”

 A timeless love story

-Set in the mid-’70s and first premiered in London’s West End in 1989, Festa says that the show certainly holds much for audiences now as we grapple with issues of immigration and stories of refugees.
+Although it's set in the mid-’70s and first premiered in London’s West End in 1989, Festa says that the show holds just as much for audiences now, as we grapple with issues of immigration and stories of refugees.
 But above all, it is Kim’s (played by his co-star Emily Bautista) story that moves Festa.